geek-kb/checkmarx_home_assignment/README.md

 2. Browse to [http://localhost:8081/tracks]() or [http://localhost:8081/employees]()

-#### HPA
+#### HPA:

-1. In order to create the required load on the REST api to see how it scales up the number of the pods, run (in MacOs terminal):
+In order to create the required load on the REST api to see how it scales up the number of the pods, run (in MacOs terminal):

 ```
 parallel --jobs 30 curl -s http://K8s-rest_app-load_balancer-endpoint_address/tracks ::: {1..400}